 At the local level, lobbyists block change less than at the state and federal levels.
 Their clients are more often focused on initiating projects and getting contracts, grants, tax abatements, licenses, and permits, and getting them fast.
-The principal kinds of status quo they seek to preserve are a lack of effective regulation and a continuation of their contracts and annual grants.
+The principal kinds of status quo they seek to preserve are a lack of transparency or effective regulation and a continuation of their contracts, grants, and licenses.
 Otherwise, local lobbyists need to be more proactive than state and federal lobbyists.
 In many such instances, there is often no one on the defense, no one seeking to preserve the status quo, because while benefits are concentrated on one or two entities, possible costs to the community are widely distributed and often not recognized at all.

-The Value of Transparency: All these aspects of lobbying that people don't see become more visible when lobbying activities must be disclosed.
+The Value of Transparency: All these aspects of lobbying that people don't see or understand become more visible when lobbying activities, broadly defined, must be disclosed.
 This presents a much more true picture of what goes on in local government.